SDK Reference¶

 - partyIds (string[]): When set, returns credentials for these party IDs only

-Returns: Promise<CredentialsListResponse> — { items: Credential[], pagination }
+Returns: Promise<CredentialsListResponse> — { items: Credential[], pagination }.
+Each Credential includes top-level partyId and email (registered account email).

 Example: